Exploring The 10+ Best Beaches On Naxos Island, Greece

 MIKRI VIGLA

-However, much like Agios Georgios, Mikri Vigla is a paradise for water sports enthusiasts and one of the best beaches on Naxos for windsurfing.
+Mikri Vigla is another gorgeous stretch of golden sand located in the southwest of the Island.
+Much like Agios Georgios, Mikri Vigla is a paradise for water sports enthusiasts and one of the best beaches on Naxos for windsurfing.

-The beach is separated into two parts, with the northern side being perfect for kite surfing and the longer, southern side ideal for windsurfing, making it a mecca for adventure seekers from all over the world.
+The beach is separated into two parts, with the northern side perfect for kite surfing and the longer, southern side ideal for windsurfing, making it a mecca for adventure seekers from all over the world.

 Beyond the water sports, Mikri Vigla Beach offers a relaxing atmosphere when the winds aren’t blowing, which is rare, especially in summer.
 There are also great swimming and snorkelling opportunities, especially on the reef to the west of the beach, when it is calm.